ajhenry/chronle-reddit/lettered.md

       - At each step we check if the board is in a valid state.
     - We remove the letters "P", "E", "B", and "I" from the grid.
   - We generated the following piece sizes: 4 pieces = 4 letters, 4 letters, 4 letters, and 3 letters.

+### Final Board Layout

+We want to generate a final board layout that will be passed to the client.

+Extend the board grid created by the generation algorithm.

+It should be extended by 20 rows to place the pieces.

+Each letter pieces should be placed starting from top of the extended grid and moving right and then down.

+- A piece should be placed in the first available space starting from top of the extended grid and moving right and then down.
+There should be 1 cell gap between each piece.
+- There should be no overlapping pieces.
+- There should be no pieces that are outside the grid.
+This includes any parts of the piece that are outside the grid.

+Once all pieces are placed, trim the extended grid to remove any excess empty space.
+There should be 1 row of padding between the last piece and the bottom of the grid.

+### Test Suite

+Write a test suite that does the following:

+- Runs the generation algorithm.
+For example:
+  - "PEANUT BUTTER IS GOOD"
+    - The algorithm should generate a valid board layout.
+    - The algorithm should generate 4 pieces that are 2-5 letters long each.
+    - The algorithm should generate a solution that is valid.
+    - The algorithm should generate a board layout that is valid.
+    - The algorithm should generate a board layout that is valid.

+Then the test should place all the pieces that are generated from the solution to see if the solution is valid.
+It should check that the letter at each position in the grid is a valid letter.
+And that the final board layout matches the original phrase.

+### Letter Piece Generation Algorithm

+Keep an array of used letters by their position in the grid.

+2. Start looking for the next letter in a scanner starting from the top left and moving right and then down once the end of the row is reached.
+3. The first valid letter is the starting letter.
+4. Mark the letter as used by adding it to the array of used letters.
+5. Find another letter by picking a random direction from up, down, left, right.
+This should only be in the bounds of the grid.
+This should be a loop that tries all 4 directions in a clockwise manner starting with a random direction.
+6. If the letter is valid (unused in itself or any other piece), add it to the piece and mark it as used.
+7. Repeat until the piece is complete by reaching the random number of letters OR if the letter is 2 or more letters long and there are no more valid moves, in which case the piece is complete.
+8. Start over with step 1.
+9. Each letter must be at least 2 pieces long, if that's not possible, pop the stack and start over with step 1.
+10. The piece must be connected via sides and not just corners.
+11. Once the generation is finished, go over any stranded pieces and then connect them to the nearest piece.
+12. This is done by looping over the grid and checking if any letter is not in the array of used letters.
+If it is not, then it is stranded.
+13. If the piece is stranded, look at it's neighbors up, down, left, right.
+The first valid neighbor is the nearest piece and the one to connect it to.
+14. Once the piece is connected to the nearest piece, mark the letter as used by adding it to the array of used letters.
+15. If there are no valid neighbors, then create a new piece with just the single letter and mark it as used.
+16. repeat until all pieces are connected.